tolecnal/logstash-input-zendesk/README.md

 Just sharing what I have been using and I hope it helps other folks get started.

-Disclaimer:  I am not a developer and this is my first Ruby program :)
+Disclaimer:  This is my first Ruby program :)

 ```
  Sample configuration: